vsummet/IntroductionToComputerSystems/Labs/1-Framboise.md

   - You are going to overwrite a destination drive with a new OS. **Make sure you overwrite the SD card and not your computer's regular hard drive**.
   - Windows may pop up messages about "reformatting" a drive. **Do not reformat any drives***.
 Click cancel on any messages about reformatting that you see.

-If you have not done so already, download the [Etcher image burning software](https://etcher.io/).
-Windows users should have already downloaded the Raspbian OS image as a ZIP file from the Raspberry Pi Foundation's website.

 Open Etcher and insert your SD card into the laptop.
 The Etcher software should automatically recognize that you have inserted a removable storage device and automatically select it as the destination drive for the burn.
 Select your Raspbian ZIP file as the image, then click "Flash" to perform the burn.

 The burn process taks 2-3 minutes, followed by another 2-3 minutes for validation.
 Don't do anything to disrupt the process until the entire operation is complete.

 Once your burn is completely finished, remove your SD card from the laptop, then reinsert it.
 Look in Windows Explorer and you should see a removable drive named `boot`.
+You may get some pop-up errors or requests to refomat.
+Click "Cancel" and ignore these.

 To log in to the Raspberry Pi, you need to enable the SSH ("Secure Shell") encrypted log-in protocol.
 This is disabled by default on current versions of the Raspbian OS.
   - Open Notepad
   - Go to File --> Save As...
   - Save a blank file with the name `ssh` (just `ssh` with no extension, **not** `ssh.txt`) to the main directory on the `boot` drive.
-When I have done this before, I selected "Save as type: All files" rather than "Text file" on the Save As... dialog box; I'm not sure if this matters or not.
+Select "Save as type: All files" rather than "Text file" on the Save As... dialog box.
   - When the Raspbian OS boots, it uses the presence of the `ssh` file as a signal to enable the SSH protocol.
   - Right click on the `boot` drive and choose "Eject" from the menu before you remove it from the laptop.